mengiu/Super-Simple-Stocks-Test/README.md

  integrated in all the JAVA technologies.

  The java library for this assignment is the more flexible solution with the current requirements.
- For example, when an integration need shows up, specifying that an external stock market system wants to know the information for the stocks in the Super Simple Stocks app.
  I published the service in the library as a _**RESTful Web Service**_.

- The design of the library will allow us to respond to this requirement very fast.
  To build a RESTful web service I used Apache CFX framework.
  Apache CXF is an open source services framework.
 CXF helps you build and develop services using frontend programming APIs, like JAX-WS and JAX-RS.
 These services can speak a variety of protocols such as SOAP, XML/HTTP, RESTful HTTP, or CORBA and work over a variety of transports such as HTTP, JMS or JBI.